Young creatives get opportunity as D.A. Twum Jnr Fellowship launches 2026 applications - MyJoyOnline

 The D.A.
 Twum Jnr Fellowship has officially opened applications for its maiden creative mentorship and training programme.

-The Chairman of the Fellowship, Joel Nettey, noted that the programme was established to create a meaningful pathway for young people seeking entry into the communication and marketing industry.
+Joel Nettey, Chairman of the Fellowship, noted that the programme was established to create a meaningful pathway for young people seeking entry into the communications and marketing industry.
 He explained that the D.A.
-Twum Jnr Fellowship is focused on bridging the gap between talent and opportunity, while nurturing future creative leaders through learning, collaboration, and real-world industry engagement.
+Twum Jnr Fellowship is focused on bridging the gap between talent and opportunity while nurturing future creative leaders through learning, collaboration, and real-world industry engagement.

-The D.A Twum Fellowship offers a structured learning experience that combines practical industry exposure with mentorship, masterclasses, and hands-on projects.

 The D.A.
 Twum Jnr Fellowship is a transformative platform for young creatives and aspiring marketing communications professionals ready to take their first step into the industry.